 De tine-ntotdeauna.”

-We have our lives, everyday obligations, nervousness and happiness, sorrow and joy, explainable and not explainable unconscious, and who knows how many other feelings we get lost in comprehending to find out what we are and where we are going!
+We have our lives and everyday obligations.
+We experience nervousness and happiness, sorrow and joy, explainable and not explainable unconscious, and who knows how many other feelings.
+Many times we are lost in trying to comprehend and find out who we are, what are we doing here, and where are we going!
+We overthink instead to feel.
+Maybe we should just live the life of love towards all!

-And then by listening to Chopin’s music and reading poems of Eminescu, we understand that music and poetry expressing romance and love are making us stay alive, making us proceed with vigor and awareness of the beauty of life!
+And then by listening to Chopin’s music and reading poems of Eminescu, we understand that their music and poetry express romance and love that are making us stay alive, and making us to proceed with vigor and awareness of the beauty of life!

 At Victoria and Albert Museum in London, there is a quote above the entrance door which says